 Mandy is involved in helping out the Farleigh Hospice’s team of Marathon Runners by giving them advice on injuries/injury prevention and stretching along with recovery massage after planned long runs.
 This year Mandy was very pleased to see the benefits of her efforts with the sports massage as three of the team had injuries that looked set to stop them running, after a few treatments all three were all able to participate in the event and run to the end and collect their medals.

-Maggie joined the clinic in November 2004 as a receptionist.
+Maggie joined the Chelmsford Chiropractic Clinic in November 2004 as a receptionist.

-She previously worked in London as a secretary and then spent several years working as deputy supervisor in a local pre-school.
+She previously worked in London as a medical secretary at Guy's Hospital and then spent several years working as deputy supervisor in a local pre-school.
 She loves working in such a friendly environment and interacting with all the patients.
 Maggie loves spending time with her friends and family and looking after her wide variety of pets.

 Linda joined the clinic in January 2012 as a receptionist, having been a patient here for a number of years.